GamePatX/VeloxDNS/README.md

 - Save, load and delete **custom DNS profiles**
 - **View adapter information** (IP, MAC, DNS addresses)
 - **Extended DNS test** to check reachability
-- Notes that IPv6 DNS timeouts may occur due to blocked ICMP by hosters
+- ⚠ Note: IPv6 DNS servers may occasionally return a **timeout** despite being reachable.
+This is due to some providers blocking ICMPv6 pings for security reasons – this is not a bug in the application.
 - **Icon integration**: On first start, a `desktop.ini` is created to apply a custom folder icon
 - **Portable** – no installation required
 - Automatically runs with administrative privileges